TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 The implementation of the Neumann condition at last boundary point $x_M$ is less trivial.
 When using the central differences for spatial derivatives, we often need to consider values of the numerical solution that *lie* outside the computational domain in order to compute spatial derivatives on the boundaries.
-The usual approach is to
-introduce **virtual points** that lie outside the domain and to use the Neumann condition and the numerical scheme for the interior domain, to eliminate the values at virtual points.
+The usual approach is to introduce **virtual points** that lie outside the domain and to use both the Neumann boundary condition and the numerical scheme for the interior domain, to eliminate the values at virtual points.
 For example, the centred approximation for the first derivative $\partial T/\partial x$ at boundary $x=L$ is (substitute $m=M$ in Eq. {eq}`cdf1`)

 $$